raaihank/llm-sentinel/README.md

 - Basic dashboard, not production monitoring
 - Limited to simple prompt injection patterns
 - No persistent storage of events
-- Docker setup includes PostgreSQL/Redis but they're not used yet
+- Docker setup includes PostgreSQL/Redis but they're not used in the runtime request path

 ## Roadmap (realistic)

 **Next up:**

 - Integrate actual ONNX model for better threat detection
 - Use the PostgreSQL/Redis setup for vector storage
 - Add more prompt injection patterns

 **Maybe later:**

 - Better dashboard with filtering
 - Export logs to files
 - More LLM provider support